GRV96/surahdb/README.md

 ### Scripts

+The execution examples suppose that `db_config.json`, a configuration file for the connection to the database, exists at the user's local repository's root.
+This file does not exist in the remote repository; the user must create it.

 Flag `-c` makes certain scripts order the surahs chronologically rather than traditionnally.

-#### Required files

-The execution examples suppose that configuration file `db_config.json` and data file `surahs.csv` exist at the user's local repository's root.
-These files do not exist in the remote repository.

 #### Database creation